-A: If the manager of record (MOR) of the funeral service establishment is unable, for any reason, to exercise adequate supervision, direction, management, and control of the funeral establishment, the owner shall designate any funeral service licensee to serve as a temporary MOR and notify the Board in writing within 14 days.
+If the MOR of the funeral service establishment is unable, for any reason, to exercise adequate supervision, direction, management, and control of the funeral establishment, the owner must designate a funeral service licensee to serve as a temporary MOR and notify the Board in writing by email or mail within fourteen (14) days.
 These reasons include, but are not limited to, death, illness, impairment, or incapacity.

 Where ownership of the establishment changes by virtue of the passing of the previous owner, the new owner(s) should submit a Funeral Service Establishment/Branch application indicating a change of ownership with re-inspection.

-If the funeral establishment must be closed, please refer to the Frequently Asked Questions related to Closure of a Funeral Home.
+If the funeral establishment must be closed, refer to the Frequently Asked Questions related to Closure of a Funeral Home.

 Virginia Board of Funeral Directors and Embalmers